Community Outreach Specialist

 • Yearly Staff Retreat/Team Building, Staff Appreciation events, and other YA Events.

-• Customize your Work Schedule (dependent on supervisor approval based on positional and departmental needs)
+• Flexible Work Schedule (dependent on supervisor approval based on positional / departmental needs)

 • Opportunity for Employee Referral Bonuses